Jordan-Scherf/Genova_DiscordBot/README.md

 - Spotipy library
 - Spotify Developer account with client ID and client secret
 - Discord bot token
-- `.env` file with necessary credentials
+- `.env` file with necessary credentials (do not share or commit this file)

 ## Installation